MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/change-module-library-strings.md

 Once you know the module library string you want to replace, you can override the module string in a new global.json file by following the steps below.

-1.Find the module library resource string key you want to change
+1. Find the module library resource string key you want to change

 Each module library definition file has an entry for each static resource strings it uses which can be found within the module source code found under the  **\Msdyn365.Commerce.Online\node_modules\@msdyn365-commerce-modules** online sdk directory.
 For example if you wanted to change the "Sign in" text in the header module, open the **\Msdyn365.Commerce.Online\node_modules\@msdyn365-commerce-modules\header\src\modules\header\header.definition.json** file and you will see a **resources** section as shown below.